awslabs/aws-lambda-rust-runtime/lambda-http/README.md

 ### Reading a JSON from a body and deserialize into a structure

-The code below creates a simple API Gateway proxy (HTTP, REST) that accept in input a JSON payload.
+The code below creates a simple API Gateway proxy (HTTP, REST) that accepts in input a JSON payload.

 ```rust
 use lambda_http::{run, http::{StatusCode, Response}, service_fn, Error, IntoResponse, Request, RequestPayloadExt};